neoforged/Documentation/docs/resources/server/enchantments/index.md

             .build());
 ```

-There are no inheritance requirements on the data held by an enchantment effect component, but it may be helpful to refer to vanilla to ensure compatibility with the vanilla helper methods.
+There are no inheritance requirements on the data held by an enchantment effect component.

 ### `ConditionalEffect`
 Wrapping the type in `ConditionalEffect<?>` allows the enchantment effect component to take effect based on conditions informed by a [LootContext].